Shakeskeyboarde/wurk/packages/werk-command-build/README.md

 ## Start

 After building once, start continuously building workspaces.
-Generally, this means starting a dev server or rebuilding when files are changed.
+Generally, this means starting a development server or rebuilding when files are changed.

 ```sh
 werk build --start